codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

 weight: 2
 ---

 With `codemagic.yaml`, you can use Codemagic to build, test and publish Flutter apps.
 You can read more about how to use `codemagic.yaml` and see the structure of the file [here](../yaml/yaml).
+The necessary command for building an application goes under `scripts` in the [overall architecture](../yaml/yaml/#template) in the `codemagic.yaml` file.
+Here are some examples for the most common Flutter builds.

 ## Android builds